Media Literacy Education for All Ages

 Päivi Rasi, Heli Ruokamo, and Hanna Vuojärvi

-Faculty of Education, Centre for Media Pedagogy, University of Lapland, Finland
+Faculty of Education, Media Education Hub, University of Lapland, Finland

 The Journal of Media Literacy Education provides a forum for established and emerging scholars, media professionals, and educational practitioners in and outside schools.
 An extended conceptualization of literacy, media literacy education helps individuals of all ages develop the habits of inquiry and skills of expression needed to become critical thinkers, effective communicators, and active citizens in a world where mass media, popular culture, and digital technologies play important roles for individuals and society.